 Monica Consolandi is a Ph.D.
 Student in ‘Philosophical Issues in an International Perspectives’ at the University Vita-Salute San Raffaele.

-She is graduated in ‘Philosophy and Languages of Modernity’ at the University of Trento with the thesis The language of the conscientious objection.
+She previously graduated in ‘Philosophy and Languages of Modernity’ at the University of Trento with the thesis The language of the conscientious objection.
 Preconditions and implications of a concept to be defined with professor A.C.
-Varzi from Columbia University in the City of New York, where she spent a thesis research period.
+Varzi.